 We are looking for innovative and scalable nature positive solutions that drive investment in ecosystems and increase resilience while delivering a return on investment.
-The initiatives must build resilience for the most vulnerable, include a focus on gender, equity and human rights, and protect biodiversity.
+The initiatives must build resilience for the most impacted by climate shocks and stresses, and include a focus on gender, equity and human rights, and protect biodiversity.

-The innovation challenge will launch on 12 November 2023 with an open and competitive call for proposals.
-Applicants must complete and submit the application form available on the GRP website via email by 23:59 GMT on 10 January 2023.
+The third round of the innovation challenge will launch on 11 December 2024 with an open and competitive call for proposals.
+Applicants must complete and submit the application form available on the GRP website by 31 January 2025 23:59 EAT.
 More details on eligibility, selection criteria, benefits for winners and the Challenge's process and timelines can be found in our FAQs (see Annex).

-We will rigorously assess all entries to the Challenge based on criteria including viability, innovativeness, scale of impact and equity.
-Winners will be selected and announced in early 2023.
+We will rigorously assess all applications based on criteria including viability, innovativeness, scale of impact and equity.
+Winners will be selected and announced in June 2025.